Fine weather to Woodward

 With the passage of time, Daniel was married again to Katie Armbrister from north of Gage.
 To this union ten more children were born.

-Ben: "Thats my Great Grandfather, on my Dad's side, with his second wife.
+Ben: "Thats my grandfather, on my Dad's side, with his second wife.
 This photo was taken back in Oklahoma."
 Garrett: "He's the guy who was living in Oklahoma during the Dust Bowl, and had like 19 kids, 11 by the first wife and 8 by the second or something?"
 Ben: "Yeah.
 Man, she looks a lot younger than him."
 Garrett: "A lot, yeah."

 Only after the farm chores were done could the children play, fish in Pony Creek, and roam the hills (then with occasional groves of trees).
 The boys helped work the fields with horses and a walking plow, planters and “listers.”
 They planted all of the sod with “hand jabbers” and raised kaffir corn and broomcorn.
 Laughingly, Joe reminisced to my father, “Those boys were all broomcorn-pullin fools.”